 As you can see here, the Rainforest Alliance does allow synthetic pesticide use as a “last resort” and does not require certified products to be organic.
 That being said, they do state: “The standard strictly prohibits the use of the most hazardous pesticides, as well as agrochemicals prohibited by applicable local law or not legally registered in the country of use.
 It also prohibits all genetically modified organisms (GMOs).”

 As you can see, there is quite a bit of gray area here.
-RA certified flowers are much more widely available than certified organic flowers, so we definitely recommend you choose the RA label over flowers without any label, especially when you’re shopping at the grocery store or from larger flower companies.
+RA certified flowers are much more widely available than certified organic flowers, so I definitely recommend you choose the RA label over flowers without any label, especially when you’re shopping at the grocery store or from larger flower companies.
 It’s just worth being aware that your RA certified flowers might be organic, but they might not be.

 What About the Veriflora Certification?